Student Support & Appeals

 Graduation

 At the end of each year, the College celebrates graduation at the Graduation Ceremony.
-Attendance of the Graduation Ceremony, and scheduled rehearsals is compulsory for all students (graduating and continuing).
-Furthermore, students are not to leave for holidays until after Graduation week has concluded (Refer to the College Calendar).
+Attendance of the Graduation Ceremony, and scheduled rehearsals is expected for all students (graduating and continuing).
+Furthermore, students are expected not to leave for holidays until after Graduation week has concluded (Refer to the College Calendar).
+Graduating students must still notify their intent to graduate at the ceremony.

 To be eligible to graduate, a student must: